 What are some of your favourite TV shows to watch?

 I like to watch comedies like Rick and Morty and Bob’s Burgers.

+Probably just high school for now.
+I want to focus on my education.
 Acting would definitely be my dream future occupation.
 But if it doesn’t work out, I would want to either be a lawyer, a politician, or a baseball umpire.